stuartellis/sve-personal-website/content/articles/just-task-runner.md

 Current versions of _just_ provide autocompletion for Bash, zsh, fish, PowerShell, elvish and Nu.

-> _macOS and Homebrew:_ Refer to [the documentation](https://just.systems/man/en/chapter_65.html) for how to enable autocompletion for zsh when you install _just_ on macOS with Homebrew.
+> _macOS and Homebrew:_ If you install _just_ on macOS with Homebrew, follow [these instructions](https://just.systems/man/en/chapter_65.html) to  autocompletion for zsh.

 ## Using just in a Project